 Houston Fine Arts Museum Holdings

 Local art lovers are fortunate to have one of the five largest art museums in the country located right here in Houston, Texas.
 The Museum of Fine Arts in Houston can no longer be contained in one building.
-It has expanded into two large structures.
+It has expanded into three large structures.

-Also a part of the MFAH complex is the Lillie and Hugh Roy Cullen Sculpture Garden.
+Also, a part of the MFAH complex is the Lillie and Hugh Roy Cullen Sculpture Garden.
 It is across the street from the original museum site.
 There are also two mansions currently owned and operated by the Museum of Fine Arts.
-Bayou Bend and Rienzi are the names of these mansions which are now a part of our Houston fine art museum holdings.
+Bayou Bend and Rienzi are the names of these mansions, which are now a part of our Houston fine art museum holdings.

 1. Girl Reading by Auguste Renoir